Published November 13, 2018

 Home remedies will be sufficient to treat mild scorpion stings most of the time.
 However, anytime someone has been stung qualifies as a high-alert situation requiring persistent monitoring.

-How Long do Scorpion Stings Last?
+How Long Do Scorpion Stings Last?

 Scorpion stings typically last less than 24 hours, and their major symptoms should subside gradually.
 However, there can be numbness, tingling, and shock waves of minor symptoms that persist for 2 to 3 days.